Kitaev Building-block Construction for Inversion-Protected Higher-order Topological Superconductors: Introduction

 Second, while the triviality of atomic band insulators can be diagnosed from its Wannierizability, the conventional wisdom indicates that {\it a Wannierizable superconductor can also be topological}.
 As perhaps the simplest example, the 1d Kitaev Majorana chain \cite{kitaev2001} is not only Wannierizable but also hosting 0d Majorana end modes.
 Clearly, the 0d Majorana modes are anomalous boundary modes and cannot be realized in any 0d electron systems.
 Therefore, it is natural to speculate that a 2d higher-order topological superconductor with 0d Majorana corner modes could also be Wannierizable, similar to a Kitaev chain \cite{kitaev2001}.

-Motivated by the above considerations, we present in this work a general framework of constructing and diagnosing 2d Wannierizable higher-order TSCs.
-In particular, we define the {\it Kitaev limit} as a direct higher-dimensional generalization for Kitaev's 1d Majorana chain, which offers a natural language for describing Wannierizable higher-order TSCs.
-A BdG system satisfying the Kitaev limit is termed a ``Kitaev superconductor", which generally admits a bulk energy gap and a symmetric description with maximally localized BdG Wannier functions.
+Motivated by the above considerations, we propose in this work the concept of {\it Kitaev limit} as a direct higher-dimensional generalization for Kitaev's 1d Majorana chain, which offers a natural language for describing higher-order TSCs.
+A BdG system satisfying the Kitaev limit is termed a ``Kitaev superconductor" which is always gapped and Wannier representable.
+In particular, each ground-state Wannier orbital of a Kitaev superconductor is always formed by binding only a pair of Majorana fermions.
+Therefore, the notion of Kitaev limit should be viewed as a ``minimalism" decription of Wannierizability, which greatly benefits both topology characterizations and model constructions.

 Focusing on 2d class D systems with a spatial inversion symmetry, we identify four inequivalent minimal Kitaev superconductors (the Kitaev building blocks) as a complete set of basis for building general Kitaev superconductors.
 In particular, by stacking these Kitaev building blocks, we are able to systematically construct various Kitaev superconductors with intrinsic higher-order topology.
-Interestingly, some of the higher-order topological Kitaev superconductors share the same inversion eigenvalues at high-symmetry momenta with those of a trivial superconductor, which are thus beyond the detection of existing symmetry indicators in the literature.
-To overcome such difficulty of diagnosis, we propose a simple but powerful Majorana counting rule, arising naturally from our Kitaev construction, that correctly diagnoses the existence of higher-order topology for all Kitaev superconductors (including those beyond-indicator models).
+The building-block picture motivates us to propose a simple but powerful Majorana counting rule as a set of real-space topological indices to diagnose the existence of symmetry-protected Majorana corner modes.
 To confirm our Majorana counting rule, we present two different stacking strategies with the Kitaev building blocks that have in principle exhausted all possible configurations for Kitaev superconductors.
 For each stacking strategy, we derive explicit ``stacking recipes" based on our counting rule, which efficiently predict possible stacking configurations with higher-order topology.
 To demonstrate these ideas, we provide several minimal models for distinct stacking strategies and confirm their higher-order topological nature.
-The great success of the Majorana counting rule inspires us to conjecture a universal topological diagnosis for all Wannierizable superconductors.
-To demonstrate this conjecture, we discuss a realistic higher-order TSC model with fragile Wannier obstruction.
-Following the universal diagnosis, we decompose this model in terms of our Kitaev building blocks and explain the origin of its higher-order topology with our counting rule.